Frequently Asked Questions

 Participants must be in good physical condition, confident skiers or riders (high-intermediate to advanced level), well-acquainted with their equipment (including avalanche safety equipment), and comfortable touring for long distances and carrying their own backcountry packs.
 Participation in our guided tours does not require any formal avalanche safety certification, though previous experience in the backcountry and an awareness of appropriate travel ethics in avalanche terrain will contribute to a safer journey for all.
 All self-guided group members must have completed an avalanche safety course and have a strong resume (at least one season) in the backcountry.
 Neither guided nor self-guided participants are required to have any previous experience with glacier travel and/or mountaineering (using crampons, harness, ropes, etc).

-Kyrgyzstan’s climate can be likened to that of Colorado USA – i.e. continental, warm summers, cold winters, lots of sun, and huge temperature gradients.
-The snowpack is most volatile in March, and shallowest in December/early January.
-Late January-February and April are the ideal months for hitting the backcountry.
+Kyrgyzstan’s climate can be likened to that of Colorado USA – i.e. continental, hot summers, cold winters, lots of sun, and huge temperature gradients.
+These characteristics combined with a relatively shallow snowpack mean that the snowpack is prone to avalanches…again, a lot like Colorado.
+Snow will typically start to fall in October/November each year, and by December many of Kyrgyzstan’s ski resorts will open.
+Expect early season conditions in December-early January.
+Late-January through March is when most of the snow falls.
+We consider February-early March to offer the best conditions.
 We’ve posted a list of the best weather/forecasting resources for Central Asia here.

 No, we do not currently have gear available for rent.
 Guided and self-guided tour participants are responsible for bringing their own ski/touring gear (skis/board, poles, boots, skins, helmet, clothing) and avalanche safety equipment (transceiver, shovel, probe).
 Self-Guided participants should additionally carry at least one snow saw and snow study kit amongst the group.
 Ski/Snowboard Mountaineering Course participants are additionally required to provide personal mountaineering equipment like a harness, ice axe, crampons, carabiners, belay device, 6mm cord, and slings.
 If you have additional questions about gear, don’t hesitate to ask.
 40 Tribes recommends BCA avalanche safety gear if you are in the market for new equipment: www.backcountryaccess.com